Mexico recovers 2 bodies from the Rio Grande, one found near a floating barrier that Texas installed

 Mexico’s Foreign Relations Department reported for the first time Wednesday that a body had been found along the floating barrier.
 The Coahuila state prosecutor’s office later told local media outlets that the two bodies were recovered and that the process of identification was underway.

+“Preliminary information suggests this individual drowned upstream from the marine barrier and floated into the buoys,” Steve McCraw, the DPS director said.
+“There are personnel posted at the marine barrier at all times in case any migrants try to cross.”

+Abbott’s office and U.S. Customs and Border Protection officials did not immediately respond to a request for comment.

-The department initially said one body was found along the barrier, then hours later said a second body was found about 3 miles (5 kilometers) upriver, away from the area of the buoys.
-The cause of death was unknown in both cases.
+Mexico’s Foreign Relations Department initially said one body was found along the barrier, then hours later said a second body was found about 3 miles (5 kilometers) upriver, away from the area of the buoys.
+The cause of death is unknown in both cases.

 Many had warned about the danger of the barrier, designed to make it more difficult for migrants to climb over or swim under.

-The department said Mexico had warned about the risks posed by the bright orange, wrecking ball-sized buoys on the Rio Grande.
-It also claimed the barrier violates treaties regarding the use of the river and Mexico’s sovereignty.
+Mexico had warned about the risks posed by the bright orange, wrecking ball-sized buoys on the Rio Grande.
+The Foreign Relations Department also claimed the barrier violates treaties regarding the use of the river and Mexico’s sovereignty.

 “We made clear our concern about the impact on migrants’ safety and human rights that these state policies would have,” the department said in a statement.

-Mexico also said it was officials from the Texas Department of Public Safety that initially notified Mexico’s Consulate in Eagle Pass Tuesday about a body.
+Mexico confirmed it was officials from the Texas DPS that initially notified Mexico’s Consulate in Eagle Pass Wednesday about a body.

 The barrier was installed in July, and stretches roughly the length of three soccer fields.
 It is designed to make it more difficult for migrants to climb over or swim under the barrier.

 The U.S. Justice Department is suing Abbott over the floating barrier.
-The lawsuit filed Monday asks a court to force Texas to remove it.
+The lawsuit asks a court to force Texas to remove it.
 The Biden administration says the barrier raises humanitarian and environmental concerns.

 The buoys are the latest escalation of Texas’ border security operation that also includes razor-wire fencing and arresting migrants on trespassing charges.